ThomasMBury/ecg-dashboard/README.md

-# Dashboard for exploring ECG data on Physionet
+# Building a dashboard in Plotly Dash

-This repository contains code to genereate an interactive dashboard to view ECG data from the [Icentia11k](https://physionet.org/content/icentia11k-continuous-ecg/1.0/) database on Physionet.
-It accompanies the Medium article published [here](https://medium.com/p/c748588e2920/edit).
+Generate an interactive dashboard to explore ECG data from the [Icentia11k](https://physionet.org/content/icentia11k-continuous-ecg/1.0/) database on Physionet.
+It accompanies this [Medium article](https://medium.com/p/c748588e2920/edit).
+The app is currently hosted on Heroku [here](https://ecg-dashboard-medium.herokuapp.com/).

 ## Running the app locally